sjhoeksma/restoff/README.md

 Rest Offline uses your existing RESTful APIs to synchronize client/server data allowing your application to run even when it goes offline.

 * Now under MIT license
-* Database Agnostic and Schemaless
+* Database agnostic and schema-less
-	* Works with any database backend
+	* Works against any database backend
-	* Works against multiple databases
+	* Supports multiple databases
-	* No need to worry about database changes
+	* No need to worry about database schema changes
-* Still run applications when they go offline
+* Run applications when they go offline
-	* Reconcile any changes made while the application was offline (this feature is currently in development)
+	* Automatically reconciles any changes made while the application was offline (this feature is currently in development)
+	* clientOnly mode automatically provides a complete RESTful offline service on your client
 * Supports resources in the following formats:
 	* Json
 * Allows you to program around your RESTful API and not your backend databases
 	* Best to follow [RESTful best known practices][rest-best-practices]
-* clientOnly mode automatically provides a complete RESTful offline service on your client.
 * Next major features
 	* direct replacement into Angular http
 	* reconciliation of changes between client and server